4KiB/vendored-v/README.md

 that git can track files that are otherwise ignored; such files need to be vendored.

-The result of vendoring V is a repository that is 60MB, a factor of at least three less than upstream, having removed git history and project support files.
+The result of vendoring V is a repository that is 60MB, a factor of more than three less than upstream, having removed git history and project support files.
 This compresses down to a 9.7MB git archive, which is how much data is required on a `git clone`.